 Best Overall: Casa Malca

 The best boutique hotels are packed with personality, and Casa Malca has it in spades.
-Once a mansion owned by infamous Colombian drug lord Pablo Escobar, the extensively renovated property is now an art-filled, 41-room beachfront hotel.
+Once a mansion owned by infamous Colombian drug lord Pablo Escobar, the extensively renovated property is now an art-filled beachfront hotel, with a mix of 71 rooms and suites.
 Arriving at Casa Malca at the southern end of Tulum’s beach road, guests are ushered through the property's gates and greeted by the hotel’s Instagram-able entrance: vintage armchairs hang from the ceiling, and a white tower leads up to a rooftop deck with views over the jungle and ocean (a lookout leftover from the estate's storied past).

 Inside, you’ll find spacious rooms decked out with cool and colorful furniture, huge rainfall showers, air-conditioning, and strong Wi-Fi.
 Casa Malca also has a large swimming pool, daybeds on the beach, and Philosophy restaurant, open for breakfast, lunch, and dinner serving a mix of modern Mexican and Western dishes.
 In the evenings, pull up a stool at the black-and-white bar just off the foyer, or settle into one of the cozy couches in the dark, 1920s jazz bar-esque lounge.